BrewhouseTeam/brewhouseteam.github.io/_posts/2014-11-04-big-data-with-elk-stack.md

 ### Output: load data

 The output section is quite similar to the input one.
-You can output to stdout (handy for debugging purpose or to pipe into another command) as well as storing into S3, loading into a database such as ElasticSearch etc.
+You can output to stdout (handy for debugging purpose or to pipe into another command) as well as storing on S3, loading into a database such as ElasticSearch etc.

-Let’s output to stdout using ruby-debug format:
+Let’s output to stdout using the `ruby-debug` format:

 {% highlight ruby %}
 input {